 - Salt and pepper to taste

-- Add lime juice and salt and pepper to taste, serve with cheese.
+- Stir in lime juice, taste, and and salt and pepper to taste, serve topped with cheese.